giangson19/covid_automated_dashboard/README.md

 Due to limitations with the tools I use, (eg: Tableau can only refreshes data if it comes from Google Sheets, but Google Sheets does not connect to SQL Server - at least seamlessly), I had to find several workarounds. <br>
 That's why the tasks in **PART II** will look a bit different:
+1. ✅ Write a Python script that:
     1. ✅ Download and manipulate the data and save as 2 files (similar to **PART I**), using Python.
     2. ✅ Import the data into SQL Server database (as 2 tables), using Python.
 Also: Must be done in a way that enables daily updates.
     3. ✅ Query the necessary data and save query results to a Google Sheets, using Python.
-Also: Write an update log when the data is updated. <br>
+Also: Write an update log when the data is updated.
-*(The code for the first 3 steps is in `automation.py`.)*
-4. ✅ Bonus: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
-*(The code for step 4 is in `push_to_git.txt`.)*
-5. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
+2. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
-6. ⏳ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/Book1_16231166790080/Dashboard1) that feeds data from the Google Sheets.
-Tableau will then takes care of the daily data refresh. <br> *(I'm still waiting to see if it actually refreshes without my involvement*
+3. ✅ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/Book1_16231166790080/Dashboard1) that feeds data from the Google Sheets.
+Tableau will then takes care of the daily data refresh.
+4. ✅ Optional: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
-7. ⏳ Bonus: Write a blog post about how I figured this entire thing out.
+5. ⏳ Bonus: Write a blog post about how I figured this entire thing out.

 *Note:*
 - *The files for **PART II** will reside in the root directory.*